lisp-docs/cl-language-reference/docs/chap-2/c-e-standard-macro-characters/_c-e-e-c-notes-about-style-for-semicolon.md

-Some text editors make assumptions about desired indentation based on the number of <ClLinks  term={"semicolon"}><i>semicolons</i></ClLinks> that begin a comment.
+Some text editors make assumptions about desired indentation based on the number of <GlossaryTerm  term={"semicolon"}><i>semicolons</i></GlossaryTerm> that begin a comment.
 The following style conventions are common, although not by any means universal.